web3-wallet/web3-wallet/docs/connector.md

 # Connector

-A connector knowns the detail of how to connect to a specific wallet application such as MetaMask and DeFi Wallet, providing a consistent abstract interface to the upper layer.
+A connector is responsible for the details of connecting to a specific wallet application, such as MetaMask or DeFi Wallet.
+It provides a consistent and standardized interface to the upper layers of your dApp.

-Connector is a low level entity, except feeding a connector to `createWallet` and `createCurrentWallet`, you normally don't need to use connector directly in your dApp.
+Typically, a connector is considered a low-level entity and is not directly used by the dApp's higher-level code.
+Instead, you would typically feed a connector to createWallet and createCurrentWallet to establish a connection to the user's chosen wallet.

 ```ts
 const metaMaskConnector = new MetaMask();